 Park City is well known for its colorful fall foliage.
-The trees around town put on a show of brilliant red, orange, and yellow hues that light up the hillsides and wrap the trails in tunnels of vibrant color.
-One of the best things to do in Park City in the fall is leaf peep, and in the past we’ve given plenty of beta on where to find the best fall leaves on your bike or your own two feet.
-But have you ever stopped at a grove of bright yellow Aspens and wondered how and why they change color in the fall?
+The deciduous trees around town put on a brilliant show of red, orange, and yellow hues dancing in the light and wrap the hills in a mosaic of vibrant color.
+One of the best things to do in Park City in the fall is leaf peep.
+In the past we’ve given plenty of beta on where to find the best fall leaves on your bike or your own two feet, but their is another side to these incredible colors that we feel is worth knowing about—how exactly and why these incredible color changes happen.

 Fall is all about focusing on the colorful yellows and golds!